 You can either thaw the puff pastry in the fridge overnight or leave it out at room temperature for 1 to 2 hours until it's

 pliable.
-These palmiers look a bit more complicated than the tarts, but don't be alarmed.
-Just roll each side in a jelly-roll
+These palmiers look a bit more complicated, but don't be alarmed.
+Just roll each side in a jelly-roll fashion until

 View Recipe: Sun-Dried Tomato Palmiers